henderjon/firehoser/README.md

   - All HTTP requests have to send a custom header ('X-Omnilogger-Stream').
 As of now it only checks to see if it's there.
 In the future it **might** use this header to divert data to separate destinations or other purposes.
+  - After 10 minutes of inactivity, the currently open file is closed.
+Another is automatically opened on the next write.

 ### You're HTTP errors are kinda cryptic.